 As they say, there’s always more than one way to skin the proverbial cat.
-Whether you use the native capabilities of the DAW you’re using, duplicating loops to apply EQ, gates, or transient designers, or a third-party option, exporting MIDI from audio can breathe new life into your existing drum loops.
+Whether you use the native capabilities of the DAW you’re using, duplicating loops to apply EQ, gates, or transient designers, or a third-party option, exporting MIDI from audio can breathe new life into your existing live, acoustic drum loops.
 Use the new tracks on their own or blended with the original.

 In the end, a little tweaking can go a long way towards reaching the right sound and groove perfect for your songwriting.

 Found anything useful in this article?
 Check out our other tutorials that will show you different ways to get more mileage out of your sample libraries and, in the process, add some creativity and originality to your songwriting.

 - Why Use Drum Loops?
 Three Reasons Why You Should.

 Five Ways to Process Your Drum Loops to Stand Out from the Crowd

 9 thoughts on “Converting Audio Drum Loops to MIDI”

 Nice article.
 Very interested in getting some of your drum samples into my future recordings.

 Hi guys!
 I am more of a trance music guy (not so much rock and live musical styles), but I found this article very useful.
 Thank you!

 Good tips on converting loops to MIDI – thanks